GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 {% endAside %}

-You can try the IdP Sign-In Status API behavior on [our demo](https://fedcm-rp-demo.glitch.me).
+You can try the IdP Sign-In Status API behavior in [our demo](https://fedcm-rp-demo.glitch.me).
 The session expires in three minutes after you sign in to [the demo IdP](https://fedcm-idp-demo.glitch.me).
 Then you can observe the sign-in to the IdP through the popup window behavior.